FirstLegoLeague/launcher/docs/userguide.md

 ## Networked Computers

 At a larger tournament you might have a number of computers connected to each other using a router.
 We recommend that the connections to the router be wired connections rather than WiFi, especially in school environments where there might be other WiFi networks.
+To ensure that only tournament staff has access to, or can edit score and other entries, do not use school network.
+Use a private netwrk with a router.
+If using a (private) wifi network, make sure to set a hard-to-guess password.

 ### Use of iPads and tablets